UnitTestBot/UTBotJava/docs/TaintAnalysis.md

         marks: [ sql-injection, xss ]
   ```

-- Suppose that the method `org.example.util.unsafe` is a sink for the mark "environment" if the second argument is an `Integer` and equal to zero:
+Suppose that the `org.example.util.unsafe` method is a sink for the "environment" mark if the second argument is an `Integer` and equal to zero:

   ```yaml
   sinks: